 There’s quite the list building here.
-Would there be a list if it wasn't for four Zooms a day?
+Would there be a list if it wasn't for four Zoom meetings a day?
 Is it an indictment on my character that I even have a list?
 Am I a raging narcissist?
 (Don’t answer that).
 But if I am, I’m not alone.
 According to Dr David Jack, who has a clinic on Harley Street, appointments are up 20% on last year.
 “I’ve had a significantly higher number of enquiries lately for a number of reasons.
 First, post-lockdown we had a rush of people desperate to get their regular treatments in.
 But also lots of new clients, who are noticing the effects of ageing after being on so many video calls.
 Every day someone cites this as a reason for coming to see me”.
 So let’s call it the Zoom effect.
 In normal times, I’d look in the mirror for five minutes in a morning, take the occasional selfie and be done.
 Now I am studying my face with the same forensic rigour that an archaeologist would an unknown civilisation.

 Speaking of, I really did feel like a civilisation was buried in my forehead, working tirelessly to dig trenches that could, like The Great Wall of China, be seen from space.
 In September I got Botox for the first time.
 My plan was to get it on my 30th birthday, but at present, that’s over a year away, and some studies suggest we’ve aged five years in lockdown, so really I'm 33, and late to the party.
 In the days after the treatment, I felt as though the same imaginary people were pitching a tent on my forehead, pulling the ropes as tightly as possible to torten it to the max.
-I thanked them greatly.
+I was thrilled and thanked them greatly.

-I was reluctant to write this piece, because in a way, it feels irresponsible to prey on people's weaknesses, and to suggest that natural processes such as ageing, are problems that need solutions.
+I was reluctant to write this piece, because in a way, it feels irresponsible to prey on people's weaknesses, and to suggest that processes related to ageing, are problems that need solutions.
 I certainly don't want to impose my narrative on anyone else.
 But there's nothing wrong with wanting to look the best you can.
 It doesn't have to be a betrayal of the sisterhood.
 And there's certainly an appetite for it – Google searches for tweakments have risen by 25% since the beginning of the pandemic, and aestheticians phones are ringing off the hook.
 I've spoken to people twice my age about it, and people that are younger, too.
 The conversation is not frivolous or flippant.
 It feels, despite the elaborate analogies and colourful exaggeration above, regular and pragmatic.
 As long as you're doing it for you, who's to judge?

 Dr David Jack is the kind of person you want wielding a needle in your face.
 His assurance and speed is that of someone that’s been doing this for years, and who will not, under any circumstances, make you look static or stunned.
 What’s more, he’s also an antiques expert, which means his Harley Street practice is filled with standout pieces of furniture and art.